juev/awesome-stars/README.md

 ## Go

+- [gopherjs/gopherjs](https://github.com/gopherjs/gopherjs) - A compiler from Go to JavaScript for running Go code in a browser
+- [oxequa/realize](https://github.com/oxequa/realize) - Realize is the #1 Golang Task Runner which enhance your workflow by automating the most common tasks and using the best performing Golang live reloading.
 - [lucas-clemente/quic-go](https://github.com/lucas-clemente/quic-go) - A QUIC implementation in pure go
 - [loov/hrtime](https://github.com/loov/hrtime) - High resolution timing and benchmarking for Go
 - [imdario/mergo](https://github.com/imdario/mergo) - Mergo: merging Go structs and maps since 2013.